rclone/rclone/docs/content/rc.md

 will also open the root in the web browser if specified.
 This is for implementing browser based GUIs for rclone functions.

+If `--rc-user` or `--rc-pass` is set then the URL that is opened will have the authorization in the URL in the `http://user:pass@localhost/` style.

 Default Off.

 ### --rc-no-auth